Residential Life and Housing Policies

 Scheduling Rooms and Requests for Set-Up

 Careful scheduling of rooms and outdoor spaces is necessary to provide good service and avoid conflicts in campus facilities.
-To achieve this, the Associate Director of Student Engagement will train students on correct room request procedures as well as planning and hosting events throughout the year.
+To achieve this, the Associate Director of Student Engagement will train students on correct room request procedures and planning and hosting events throughout the year.
 Please see event request guidelines below.

 All student requests for events, gatherings, and other meetings that require campus facilities and/or space must be made through the appropriate office.
-The Associate Director of Student Engagement, ext.
-6053, helps students schedule and execute events, theatrical and musical performances, films, extra-curricular courses such as dance (ballroom, waltz), self-defense, and Polity events and any other student-led events.
+The Associate Director of Student Engagement & the Student Engagement Ambassadors help students schedule and execute events, theatrical and musical performances, films, extra-curricular courses such as dance (ballroom, waltz), self-defense, and Student Government events and any other student-led events.
 The Student Activities Center, ext.
 6149, schedules extracurricular classes, e.g., pottery, and all activities that use the gym, tennis courts, or athletic field.
 The Graduate Institute Office, ext.
 6082, handles all Graduate requests, including meetings, study groups, and events.

-Student gatherings that are not requested through the appropriate liaison will not be scheduled.
-Contact the scheduling intermediary at least one month in advance for any student events.
-Meetings and reading group requests must be made at least two weeks in advance.
+Student gatherings not requested through the appropriate department will not be scheduled.
 No late or last- minute requests will be scheduled.
 This will ensure sufficient time to order food, technology, and any other items needed for an event.
-The Associate Director of Student Engagement must be informed when an event has to be cancelled so that all of the appropriate offices are aware in time to make any necessary changes.
-Keep in mind that events open to the public require special approval and that the scheduling process should begin six to eight weeks in advance.
+The Associate Director of Student Engagement must be informed when an event must be cancelled so that all the appropriate offices are aware in time to make any necessary changes.
+Events open to the public require special approval and the scheduling process should begin six to eight weeks in advance.

 Students should not change set-ups in rooms, relocate furniture from other parts of campus that were not approved in the original plan, or occupy rooms that they have not been scheduled to use.
 Only authorized people may move furniture.
-To attempt to move rooms, change locations, or dates or times of an event, they must go through the appropriate office who will then work with the scheduling office to determine if any changes can be made.
-Any changes requested in a timely manner with the Associate Director of Residential Life will be considered and attempted.
+To attempt to move rooms, change locations, or dates or times of an event, they must go through the department that scheduled their request who will then work on any changes that can be made, as not all changes requested may be possible.
+However, any changes requested promptly will be considered and attempted.

 Non-Student Event Attendees